daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Could-have

-#### The user could be able display mathematical expressions without color formatting, using a consistent text color instead
+#### The user could be able to display mathematical expressions without color formatting, using a consistent text color instead

 Sometimes, specific sections of mathematical expressions are highlighted in distinct colors.
 For some people this can present problems.
 The user